Mizumono (Hannibal): Plot

-Lecter attempts to break down the pantry door as Bloom arrives at Lecter’s home.
-She calls for the police and enters to find Hannibal, holding him at gunpoint.
+Lecter attempts to break down the pantry door as Bloom arrives at Lecter's home.
+She calls for the police and enters to find Hannibal holding Crawford at gunpoint.

-As she blames herself for falling for him, Lecter tells her to leave or he will kill her.
+As she blames herself for falling for him, Lecter tells her to leave, or he will kill her.
 Bloom pulls the trigger but Lecter already emptied the gun.
 She runs from him and hides in a room on the second floor, allowing her to reload her gun.
-A shadowed figure appears at the room and to her shock, discovers that is Abigail (Kacey Rohl), alive.
+A shadowed figure appears in the room.
+To Bloom's shock, she discovers that it is Abigail (Kacey Rohl), alive.
 Abigail says "I'm so sorry" and pushes Bloom out of the front window.

-Graham arrives at the scene and finds Bloom, seriously wounded, laying on the ground in the heavy rain.
-Bloom indicates that Jack is inside and Graham enters Hannibal’s home, gun drawn, where he is shocked to find Abigail still alive.
+Graham arrives at the scene and finds Bloom, seriously wounded, lying on the ground in the heavy rain.
+Bloom indicates that Crawford is inside and Graham enters Hannibal's home, gun drawn, where he is shocked to find Abigail still alive.

 Crying, Abigail explains to Graham that she only did what Lecter asked her to do.
 Lecter appears behind Graham.
-Graham asks Lecter why he didn’t leave when he called to warn him.
+Graham asks Lecter why he didn't leave when he called to warn him.

-Lecter explains, "we couldn't leave without you" and then stabs Graham with a linoleum knife.
+Lecter explains, "We couldn't leave without you," and then stabs Graham with a linoleum knife.
 He reprimands Graham, saying he offered him the gift of knowing him, which Graham has rejected.
-Lecter asks Graham if he would see him dead.
-Graham replies, "not dead …" Lecter finishes Graham’s thought by saying, "you would take my freedom."
+Lecter asks Graham if he would deny him his life, and kill him.
+Graham replies, "No, not your life…" Lecter finishes Graham's thought by saying, "You would take my freedom."
 Lecter accuses Graham of wanting to change him.
 Graham, bleeding out, replies that he already has.
 Lecter forgives Graham for his betrayal, even if he does not forgive Lecter.

 Lecter calls Abigail over to him and slits her throat in front of Graham.
 Abigail appears to Graham as the Ravenstag, which seems to die.

 Lecter leaves Crawford, Graham and Abigail to bleed out.
 He walks outside, into the rain, passing Bloom, who remains on the ground where she has fallen, still conscious.
 The police approach the scene.

 In a post-credits scene, Lecter is shown on a plane, headed to an unknown destination.
-Accompanying him right next to him, is Bedelia Du Maurier (Gillian Anderson).
+Accompanying him is Bedelia Du Maurier (Gillian Anderson).